-MARINE POLLUTANT: No component of these products is listed as a DOT Marine Pollutant (49 CFR 172.101, Appendix B).
+MARINE POLLUTANT: No component of this product is listed as a DOT Marine Pollutant (49 CFR 172.101, Appendix B).

-TRANSPORT CANADA TRANSPORTATION OF DANGEROUS GOODS REGULATIONS: These products are NOT classified as dangerous goods, per regulations of Transport Canada.
+TRANSPORT CANADA TRANSPORTATION OF DANGEROUS GOODS REGULATIONS: This product is NOT classified as dangerous goods, per regulations of Transport Canada.